 The tree is covered in ornaments from our wedding.
 In addition to a traditional guest book, we had our guests sign ornaments.
 This ornament guest book was the whole reason we had a December wedding.
 I had this brilliant idea and we designed the wedding around it.
 Sometimes I get ideas like that: buy a house with a hole in the roof and design our lifestyle around it.

-From the stairs you can see the tree in the entry as well as a peek of the tree in the piano room.
+From the stairs you can see the tree in the entry as well as a peek of the tree in the piano room and entrance to the garage which have a new garage door we got online, find more info about this here.
 I also don’t believe I’ve showcased the light in the entry.
 We got it from this guy on craigslist, cleaned it up and voila.
 It’s a great light and is just the right size for the space.
 Also a good shot of those parquet floors I LOVE.

 The Piano Room